-Com mand Purpose show policy-map interface global] [policy-map-name Displays all or some designatedQoSpolicy maps. policy-map-name stands for the name of QoS mapping table.
-Interface means to apply the QoS policy on a port; Global means to apply QoS policy globally;
+show policy-map interface global] [policy-map-name I Displays all or some designated QoS policy maps. policy-map-name stands for the name of QoS mapping table.
+Interface stand for the QoS policy applied on a port.
+Global stand for the QoS policy for Global application.